DETAILED ACTION

 Response to Arguments

-On pages 7-11, applicant argues the rejection of claims 1 and 7-8 under 35 U.S.C.
-103 as being unpatentable over Su (CN 110964907-A) in view of He (CN 108043863-A) is improper because Su fails to disclose or fairly suggest the claim limitations “the crushing is a shear crushing, which provides a shearing action to obtain a fine powder with small particle size and a coarse powder with large particle size as the debris, in which a softer and more viscous material is crushed more coarsely to form the coarse powder rich in resin and low in valuable metal, while a harder, more brittle material including a metal or Si is crushed more finely to form the fine powder low in resin and high in valuable metal, and classifying the debris into the fine powder having smaller particle size and the coarse powder having larger particle size, thereby collecting the fine powder, and air-sorting the coarse powder obtained by the classifying to separate into heavy materials and other light materials, thereby collecting the heavy materials” as required of applicant’s claimed invention.
-Examiner disagrees.
+On page 9, Applicant further argues the rejection of claim 1 under 35 U.S.C. § 103 as being unpatentable over Su in view of He and Maenaka is improper because Su fails to teach or suggest "crushing is a shear crushing, which provides a shearing action to obtain a fine powder with small particle size and a coarse powder with large particle size as the debris, in which a softer and more viscous material is crushed more coarsely to form the coarse powder high in resin and low in valuable metal, while a harder, more brittle material including a metal or Si is crushed more finely to form the fine powder low in resin and high in valuable metal," as recited in claim 1.
+Applicant’s arguments are not persuasive.
 One cannot show nonobviousness by attacking references individually where the rejections are based on combinations of references.
 See In re Keller, 642 F.2d 413, 208 USPQ 871 (CCPA 1981); In re Merck & Co., 800 F.2d 1091, 231 USPQ 375 (Fed.
 Cir.
 1986).
-In this case, Su, alone, was not relied upon to teach or fairly suggest applicant’s claimed invention.
-As recited above, examiner’s proposed combination of Su in view of He and Maenaka et al. (US 2018/0302976 A1) renders obvious applicant’s claimed invention as recited by claims 1 and 7-9.

-On pages 11-14, applicant further argues the rejection of claims 1 and 7-8 under 35 U.S.C.
-103 as being unpatentable over Su in view of He is improper because He fails to disclose or fairly suggest the claim limitations “the crushing is a shear crushing, which provides a shearing action to obtain a fine powder with small particle size and a coarse powder with large particle size as the debris, in which a softer and more viscous material is crushed more coarsely to form the coarse powder rich in resin and low in valuable metal, while a harder, more brittle material including a metal or Si is crushed more finely to form the fine powder low in resin and high in valuable metal, and classifying the debris into the fine powder having smaller particle size and the coarse powder having larger particle size, thereby collecting the fine powder, and air-sorting the coarse powder obtained by the classifying to separate into heavy materials and other light materials, thereby collecting the heavy materials” as required of applicant’s claimed invention.
-Examiner disagrees.
+On pages 9 and 10, Applicant further argues the rejection of claim 1 under 35 U.S.C. § 103 as being unpatentable over Su in view of He and Maenaka is improper because He fails to teach or suggest "crushing is a shear crushing, which provides a shearing action to obtain a fine powder with small particle size and a coarse powder with large particle size as the debris, in which a softer and more viscous material is crushed more coarsely to form the coarse powder high in resin and low in valuable metal, while a harder, more brittle material including a metal or Si is crushed more finely to form the fine powder low in resin and high in valuable metal," and “classifying the debris into the fine powder having smaller particle size and the coarse powder having larger particle size, thereby collecting the fine powder, and air-sorting the coarse powder obtained by the classifying to separate into heavy materials and other light materials, thereby collecting the heavy materials,” as recited in claim 1.
+Applicant’s arguments are not persuasive.
 One cannot show nonobviousness by attacking references individually where the rejections are based on combinations of references.
 See In re Keller, 642 F.2d 413, 208 USPQ 871 (CCPA 1981); In re Merck & Co., 800 F.2d 1091, 231 USPQ 375 (Fed.
 Cir.
 1986).
-In this case, He, alone, was not relied upon to teach or fairly suggest applicant’s claimed invention.
-As recited above, examiner’s proposed combination of Su in view of He and Maenaka renders obvious applicant’s claimed invention as recited by claims 1 and 7-9.

 Conclusion